 The first step to start utilizing RFID technology and all of its inherited benefits and automation is to start applying RFID labels to your products, assets, boxes, cases, pallets, etc. Note, organizations are not required to RFID label all the mentioned asset types; for example, an organization is not required to RFID label individual items; instead, they may choose to RFID label cases only.
 ETC.

-In this document, we are going to describe a scenario of a manufacturer that produces a product that may contact liquids, metals, carbon-fiber, etc. (materials which hinder RFID signal penetration).
-Thus to architect a solution that will be compatible with RFID technology, Senitron recommends RFID labeling boxes (aka cases) of products and their pallets.
+In this document, we will describe a scenario of a manufacturer that produces a product that may include liquids, metals, carbon-fiber, etc., (specificallymaterials that hinder RFID signal penetration).
+Thus to architect a solution that will be compatible with RFID warehouse management technology, Senitron recommends RFID labeling boxes (aka cases) of products and their pallets.

 Side Note: Manufactures may choose to RFID label individual items as well, in order to enable RFID item-level visibility, which will benefit RFID enabled retailers.